elasticsoftwarefoundation/elasticactors/README.md

 # Options:
 #   - DIRECT: ACKs the messages on the handler thread
 #   - BUFFERED: ACKs the messages on one of the handler threads, buffering them in case of high load
+#       - **NOTE**: this implementation was broken in older versions of Elastic Actors.
+#                   It would wrongly ACK messages.
+#                   This was fixed in version 6.0.0.
 #   - WRITE_BEHIND: ACKs the messages asynchronously using a disruptor
 #   - ASYNC: ACKs the messages asynchronously using a separate thread
 # Default: DIRECT